 APPLICATION: This recruitment will remain open until position has been filled.
-Applications must be received in the Inyo County Personnel Office, P.O.
-Box 249, Independence, CA 93526.
 Must apply on Inyo County application form.
 A cover letter and/or resume will be accepted in addition to the application form but will not serve as a substitute for a completed application.
 It is not acceptable to complete the application with statements like "See/Refer to Resume" or "See Attached".
 Incomplete applications will not be processed.